guru-divine/Code-Validator/README.md

 2. **Readability**: By adhering to a structured and intuitive code organization, I've ensured that every aspect of my implementation is comprehensible at a glance.
 This approach not only facilitates easy comprehension but also lays a solid foundation for future collaborators to seamlessly integrate new criteria.

 3. **Parameterization**: My functions are elegantly parameterized, affording them the flexibility to adapt to diverse inputs.
-For instance, the `check_no_empty_tag_in_id_name()` function gracefully accommodates variations in tag names, ID identifiers, and BeautifulSoup objects, empowering it to assess any tag within any designated ID element effortlessly.
+For instance, the `check_tag_with_attr_has_child_with_attr()` function gracefully accommodates variations in tag names, ID identifiers, and BeautifulSoup objects, empowering it to assess any tag within any designated ID element effortlessly.

 4. **HTML and CSS Parsing**: Leveraging the robust capabilities of BeautifulSoup for HTML parsing and cssutils for CSS parsing, I've equipped my validator with formidable tools for dissecting and manipulating code submissions.
 This potent combination ensures efficient extraction of pertinent information, laying the groundwork for smooth expansion with additional validation requirements.